aackerman/talks/js-to-js-compilation/index.md

 ## Babel and Compilers Intro

+I'm going to talk about Babel today.
+If you're hearing about Babel for the first time today, Babel is a JavaScript compiler.
+If you are unfamiliar with compilers, a compiler program accepts source code and transforms the input into other code.

+GCC is a C++ compiler, it transforms C++ source into machine code, GCC allows C++ developers to write code that works on your laptop, raspberry pi, android phones, and all kinds of different machines.

+CoffeeScript is a popular to-JavaScript compiler.
+CoffeeScript defines it's own syntax and semantics that looks like a mashup of JavaScript and Ruby, it reads this code and transforms that into JavaScript source code that works in a JavaScript runtime.

+Babel is a compiler as well.
+It takes JavaScript code and outputs different JavaScript code.
 I just saw an interesting tweet last week.
 Babel is a year old now.
 This is my second talk including Babel this year.
 If you're a local, maybe you saw my talk on Babel at Minnebar, it was mostly to discuss why you might want to use Babel and all of the nifty integrations with all of the other build tools.
 I'm going to discuss some of the same today but I'm also going to discuss some other tools, and some trends that I'm seeing about compiler tools across languages and communities.

-If you're hearing about Babel for the first time today or you are unfamiliar with compilers.
-A compiler program accepts source code and transforms the input into other code.
-GCC is a C++ compiler, it transforms C++ source into machine code.
-CoffeeScript is a popular to-JavaScript compiler.
-CoffeeScript defines it's own syntax and semantics that looks like a mashup of JavaScript and Ruby, it reads this code and transforms that into JavaScript source code that works in a JavaScript runtime.
-Babel is a compiler as well.
-It takes JavaScript code and outputs different JavaScript code.

 There have been several future syntax JavaScript compilers.
 Other compilers: esnext, esnow, es6-module-transpiler, traceur-compiler, jstransform.
 Arguably, Babel is now the de facto standard, with several of the other compilers being deprecated in favor of using Babel.